Table of Contents Hide

-Generally, cells in our body ages die and are replaced by the new ones.
+Generally, cells in our body age die and are replaced by new ones.
 But with cancer, this cycle is disrupted.
 Brain tumor cells grow and unlike other normal cells, they don’t die.
-Eventually, cancerous cells keeps growing and more cell are added to this abnormal mass of tissue.
+Eventually, cancerous cells keep growing and more cells are added to this abnormal mass of tissue.
 Similarly, brain cancer is an abnormal growth of tissue in the brain or spine that can disrupt the proper functioning of the central nervous system.
-Read more to get detail information about brain tumor symptoms, causes and treatment in India.
+Read more to get detailed information about brain tumor symptoms, causes, and treatment in India.

 Types of Brain Tumors

-Depending on the where the cancerous growth has started and spread, there are 2 general groups:
+Depending on where the cancerous growth has started and spread, there are 2 general groups:

 Tumors are typically graded on the basis of how normal or abnormal the cells are.
-Grade gives an idea about rate of growth and spread.
+The grade gives an idea about the rate of growth and spread.
 Basis the grade of the cancerous cells, brain tumor treatment is planned.

-- Grade 1 means the cells are growing very slowing.
-Long term survival of the patient is very likely.
+- Grade 1 means the cells are growing very slowly.
+Long-term survival of the patient is very likely.

-- Grade 3 means the brain cancer is actively growing and spreading to the nearby tissues.
-This type of tumor are likely to have recurrence.
+- Grade 3 means the brain cancer is actively growing and spreading to nearby tissues.
+This type of tumor is likely to have a recurrence.

 - Grade 4 means the cancerous cells are rapidly growing and spreading.
 The cell structure is also very abnormal.

-Remember: In some cases the grade may change if the treatment is not started at right time.
-A lower grade tumor may get converted to a higher grade tumor.
+Remember: In some cases, the grade may change if the treatment is not started at right time.
+A lower-grade tumor may get converted into a higher-grade tumor.

-For understanding of a common man, the treating doctor would typically classify in following categories:
+For an understanding of a common man, the treating doctor would typically classify in the following categories:

-- Astrocytomas – Cancer arising from the cerebrum, the largest part of the brain, is known as astrocytomas.
+Astrocytomas – Cancer arising from the cerebrum, the largest part of the brain, is known as astrocytomas.
 They can be of any grade.
-Seizure or abnormal changes in behaviour are typical symptoms.
-Grade 4 atrocytomas, are also known as Glioblastomas.
+Seizures or abnormal changes in behavior are typical symptoms.
+Grade 4 astrocytomas are also known as Glioblastomas.
 Almost 80% of cases in adults are Glioblastomas.

-- Meningiomas – Most common type of brain cancer in adults.
+Meningiomas – Most common type of brain cancer in adults.
 Commonly seen in adults in the age group of 40 to 70 years.
-Meningiomas arise from the layer of tissue covering the brain and spinal cord, are usually benign and slow growing.
-Meningiomas can be of grade 1,2 or 3.
-Typical symptoms are related to compression of adjacent tissues, affecting cranial nerves and blood vessels.
+Meningiomas arise from the layer of tissue covering the brain and spinal cord and are usually benign and slow growing.
+Meningiomas can be in grades 1,2 or 3.
+Typical symptoms are related to the compression of adjacent tissues, affecting cranial nerves and blood vessels.

-- Schwannoma or Acoustic Neuroma – The cancer cells that arise from the protective layer around nerve fibres cause acoustic neuroma.
+Schwannoma or Acoustic Neuroma – The cancer cells that arise from the protective layer around nerve fibers cause an acoustic neuroma.
 Commonly seen in the age group of 40 to 70 years.
-Typical brain tumor symptoms include hearing loss, vertigo and lack of co-ordination.
+Typical brain tumor symptoms include hearing loss, vertigo, and lack of coordination.

-The above mentioned are commonly found brain cancers in adults.
+The above-mentioned are commonly found brain cancers in adults.
 In addition, a few rare types.
-This includes pitutary tumors and ependymomas.
+This includes pituitary tumors and ependymomas.